- Ghostery prevents trackers in your browser and non-private search engines from passing personal data to companies

 The internet is not secure and websites are hacked and passwords leaked.
 If you reuse the same password, you need to change it everywhere.
 If your passwords are unique then only one service is compromised in the event of a leak or cyber attack.

-A password manager makes it easy to use unique passwords for every account, without the need to actively remember them.
+A browser password manager security feature makes it easy to use unique passwords for every account, without the need to actively remember them.
 You only need to remember one secure master password to unlock the vault of your password manager.

 Dedicated password managers offer additional functionality to browser password managers like sharing passwords with your family, storing WIFI keys or notes or uploading attachments to your vault.
 Some even check for leaked passwords and express warnings.

 Browsers like Firefox, Google Chrome or Safari have password managers installed but using a dedicated tool for passwords is much more secure than relying on a web browser password manager.

 Browser vendors are improving, the integrated password managers are playing catch-up compared to the dedicated password managers, which have been designed with security as their primary goal.